anon-blue/anon.blue/README.txt

                                                                         dsd I sa
 w a rainbow the day my grandmother died...
 Fucking Lesbian
-                              I          The end is nevr the end is never the en d is never the end is never the end
+                              I          The end is nevr the end is never the en d is never the end is never the end is never the end idssbbiuwerrrrrrrgvaykwuygr vaw     qwertyuiopasdfghjklzxcvbnmqazwsxedcrfvtgbyhnujmikolp

                      IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIOOOOOOOOOOOOOOOOOOOOOOOOOOOO
 O1101101010101000101010101010101010010101010100010010101010111010110111101011010